gcc-mirror/gcc/gcc/config/rs6000/vector.md

-;; Expander definitions for vector support.
-No instructions are in this file, ;; this file provides the generic vector expander, and the actual vector ;; instructions will be in altivec.md.
+;; Expander definitions for vector support between altivec & vsx.
+No ;; instructions are in this file, this file provides the generic vector ;; expander, and the actual vector instructions will be in altivec.md and ;; vsx.md

 ;; Copyright (C) 2009
 ;; Free Software Foundation, Inc.